Common Language Facilitators

 CLICK HERE and HERE watch Digital Stories co-created by Melody.

-CLICK HERE to listen to a Leading Through Stories Podcast featuring Melody.
+CLICK HERE to listen to a Co-Created Podcast featuring Melody.

 Krystle Schofield is a digital storytelling facilitator, photographer, and educator based in British Columbia.
 Through her own experience as a rare disease mom, she knows that storytelling can create far-reaching positive change for processing lived experience.
 She knows that sharing the reason we show up in ourselves and our work will invite others to do the same.
 As a creative professional, Krystle works with individuals and values-based organizations to create authentic imagery and tell impactful stories.